-The photograph will draw Maggie inexorably into a collision course with criminal forces, decades-old secrets, stolen art and musical artifacts, and deadly terrorists.
-Her search will take her to the Festival de Musique, Aix-en-Provence, France, where she discovers answers to her husband’s death, an unexpected love—and a musical masterpiece lost for centuries.
+The photograph will draw Maggie inexorably into a collision course with powerful and dangerous men, decades-old secrets, and stolen art and musical artifacts – all set against the background of Boston, Paris, and Aix-en-Provence, France.
+Will Maggie find the answers to her husband’s death, an unexpected love — and a musical masterpiece lost for centuries?

 A compelling blend of suspense, mystery, political intrigue, and romance, The Lost Concerto explores universal themes of loss, vengeance, courage, and love.

 (note – A high % of author royalties will be donated to The SunDial Foundation, Inc. to support women, children and families.)

 REVIEW EXCERPTS – THE LOST CONCERTO by Helaine Mario

 “Music-themed thriller hits all the right notes.”
 Phil Jason

 STARRED REVIEW FROM LIBRARY JOURNAL